Okemah Rising

-Okemah Rising is the twelfth studio album by American band Dropkick Murphys and it will be released on May 12, 2023, on Dummy Luck Music.
+Okemah Rising is the twelfth studio album by American band Dropkick Murphys, released on May 12, 2023, on Dummy Luck Music.
 The album was recorded in 2022 during the band's recording sessions for This Machine Still Kills Fascists and like the songs from that album, the songs are composed of unused lyrics and words from Woody Guthrie.
 Like with the previous album, Okemah Rising does not feature vocalist Al Barr who was on hiatus from the band to take care of his ailing mother.
-The album was executive produced by Guthrie's daughter Nora Gutherie and also features appearances Violent Femmes, Jaime Wyatt, Jesse Ahern and Woody's grandson Cole Quest.
+The album was executive produced by Guthrie's daughter Nora Gutherie and also features appearances by Violent Femmes, Jaime Wyatt, Jesse Ahern and Woody's grandson Cole Quest.
 The album features a reworked "Tulsa Version" of the band's biggest hit, "I'm Shipping Up to Boston", which was originally written by Guthrie.

 Background

 The album was recorded in Tulsa in Woody Guthrie's home state of Oklahoma at Leon Russell's The Church Studio.
 With Al Barr on hiatus from the band, the band thought it was the ideal time to record an acoustic album.
 The band released the first album from these recording sessions, This Machine Still Kills Fascists, in 2022.